Drones use by Public Safety Agencies has been growing explosively.

 Texas, California, and Wisconsin are the states leading the pack in drone adoption among public safety agencies.

-Are the top adopting states, also the states with the top consumer and professional drone usage?
+Are the top adopting states also the top consumer and professional drone usage states?

 The top 10 states where Public Safety Agencies have embraced drone technology are mostly the top 10 states where Drones were registered by consumers and hobbyists, except for Wisconsin, Indiana, and Alabama.
 These three states were among the top 10 with Public Safety Agency drone adoption, ahead of their consumer adoption.

-New York, Michigan and Washington show much faster adoption among consumers and hobbyists, ending up in the top 10 list there, but lagged on Public Safety adoption.
+New York, Michigan, and Washington show much faster adoption among consumers and hobbyists, ending up in the top 10 list but lagging on Public Safety adoption.

 Where are the most drone incidents reported today?